calyxir/calyx/docs/intro.md

 The `--rm` flag will remove the container after you exit the shell.
 If you want to keep the container around, remove the flag.

-Just to make sure that all's well with your Docker image, run the core tests:
+Just to make sure that all's well with your Docker image, run the following tests:
 ```
-runt -i core
+runt -i 'core|mrxl'
+fud check verilog jq mrxl interpreter
 ```

+If you get any warnings or errors, please report them to us before proceeding.

 If all this worked out, you're in great shape.
 You can skip a lot of what follows and head to [*running a hardware design*][hw-design].